sergyinfo/goit-cs-hw-06/README.md

 - **Error Handling**: Graceful handling of socket communication errors and MongoDB connection/authentication issues.
 - **MongoDB Authentication**: Connects to MongoDB using credentials stored in an `.env` file.
 - **Multiprocessing**: Web server and socket server run in parallel processes.
+- **Custom setup**: Can be used with or without Docker.
+Can be used with or without multiprocessing

 ## Requirements